 2 Step — You have to specify the Post Type in the respective field, where the data will be pulled out from.

 3 Step — By moving to the Post Status field you have to specify the status of the post, e.g. Draft, Pending Review, Private, Published.

-4 Step — The last field in the Insert Post notification type is Fields Map, where you have to set meta fields names to save appropriate form fields into the selected post type.
+4 Step — The last field in the Insert/ Update Post notification type is Fields Map, where you have to set meta fields names to save appropriate form fields into the selected post type.

 Register New User Notification Type